Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Experiments and Results

 \subsection{Inter-subject variability in motion patterns}

 In addition to the organ shape inter-variability, depth and rhythm of respiration may vary across subjects.
 Depending on individual lung functions and capacities, healthy individuals exhibit different motion patterns and thus different bladder volume changes.
-An inter-subject comparison would be possible by establishing point-to-point anatomical correspondences between these geometric features across subjects.
+In this work, inter-subject comparisons were performed in two ways: i) a global metric is achieved using the organ deformation depth which reflects the respiratory depth (section~\ref{sec_mdbc}).
+And ii) a more fine comparison is performed by establishing point-to-point anatomical correspondences to compute inter-correlations by means of topological characteristics (section~\ref{sec_iscutsp}).